yu-jingtian/github_tutorial/README.md

 - `git commit -m "Your message here"`
 - `git push`

+### Overview:
+- Add and commit are local
+- Push and pull are to Github

 ## Branches: How you are supposed to use Git/Github (but I dont always tbh)
 What are branches for?